 When I was in college, it often was my task to provide refreshments when visiting dignitaries came to talk to our budding diplomats club.
 The talks were interesting, but the wine was pedestrian.
 The very worst of those was a sweet, unbalanced Chablis from California.
 I made myself a promise that I would never touch the stuff again.
-It was years before I understood that the California Chablis had nothing to do with real Chablis.
+It was years before I understood that the California Chablis had nothing to do with real Chablis from Burgundy.

 It was a revelation when I first savored a refreshing glass of cool Chablis, France’s premier aperitif.
 It was well balanced fresh and distinctive, with a touch of citrus.
 The quality was obvious.
 So much so that when it was poured, the topic of conversation shifted to the wine that had just been served!

 Chablis is enjoyed as an aperitif because it is both flavorful and light.
 It prepares you for wines and dinner to come, without smothering your taste buds.
 Can the same be said of your favorite Scotch or Gin cocktail?
 That is why Chablis, like champagne, is often served as an aperitif in France.

 A white Burgundy, Chablis comes from the northwest corner of that area.
 It is grown in a small wine region in the Yonne Department, 113 miles southeast of Paris.
 It is an easy and pleasant drive: take the Auxerre Sud exit from the National AutoRoute A6 from Paris, and eight miles later, there you are!